JessieLuo30/JessieLuo30/README.md

 </p>

 ## About Me
 Hi!
-My name is <b>Jessie Luo</b>, a junior majoring in Computer Science and Computer Engineering at Johns Hopkins Univeristy.
+My name is <b>Jessie Luo</b>, a junior majoring in Computer Science and Computer Engineering at Johns Hopkins University.
 <br><br>
 I'm a creative problem solving enthusiast with a constantly growing curiosity.
 Always ready to start on new projects and learn new skills.
 Apart from hacking stuff, I like cooking, crochet, badminton, and fishing.
 <br>